kiddouk/blog/_posts/2013-12-19-quit-your-startup-before-getting-sick.md

 author: SEBASTIEN REQUIEM
 ---

-<p class="into">In early 2012, I started from the ground up a company called [UltimateManager](http://www.ultimatemanager.com) with two partners and a [seed investor](http://rainmaking.dk).
+<p class="into">In early 2012, I started from the ground up a company called <a href="http://www.ultimatemanager.com" title="Ultimate Manager Fantasy Game">UltimateManager</a> with two partners and a <a href="http://rainmaking.dk" title="Rainmaking">seed investor</a>.
 In late 2013 (a little less than 2 years after), I decided to quit it and let my partners enjoy the ride.
 Here is why.</p>

 The decision hasn't been easy.
 Like many founders, creating a company is like having your on little baby.
 You get emotionally attached and want to succeed.
 Your are willing to sacrifice a lot to see your product fly.
 But at the end, I started to sacrifice my own health.
 This is when I said "enough".